 07 of 10

 Saint Colman's Cathedral in Cobh

 Built on an artificial bed of sandstone and erected between 1859 and 1919, this cathedral exemplifies the French Gothic style.
 This County Cork cathedral features rose windows, high pointed arches, octagonal towers, and several fine gargoyles.
 These features combine for a very continental, even Mediterranean effect—especially noteworthy is the Sacred Heart Chapel, decorated with Italian marble and a fine mosaic floor.

 Christ Church Cathedral in Dublin

 This was the first stone building in Dublin, erected by the conqueror "Strongbow" for his close associate, Archbishop Laurence O'Toole.
-O'Toole, now a saint, is still in residence - his mummified heart can be seen in St. Laud's Chapel.
-Near to the mummified bodies of a rat and a cat, both found in an organ pipe around 1860.
-Christchurch is unusual in having a huge crypt, cellars being a rarity in Dublin - today the crypt is a museum of the cathedral's long history where nothing seems to have been thrown away.Continue to 9 of 10 below.
+O'Toole, now a saint, is still in residence—his mummified heart can be seen in St. Laud's Chapel, near to the mummified bodies of a rat and a cat which were both found in an organ pipe around 1860.
+Christ Church is unusual in having a huge crypt, with cellars being a rarity in Dublin.
+Today, the crypt is a museum of the cathedral's long history.Continue to 9 of 10 below.

 09 of 10

 Well-hidden and passed by thousands who never even notice the entrance at Saint Stephen's Green South, this is one of the strangest churches in Dublin.
 Built at the height of the Catholic Revival to serve the new university, it was decorated in a Byzantine style, thus looking almost out-of-place in Dublin City.
 The long, narrow, and high church has strange proportions but a wealth of decorative detail.